OmarIsmail11/FlowChart-App-Using-Cpp/README.md

 ```
 3. In Visual Studio run the main.cpp file

-Note: Make Sure all the source files are downloaded and as sometimes some of the project folders aren't all loaded in Visual Studio and results in a Linker error (LNK).
+Note: Make Sure all the source files are properly downloaded as sometimes some of the project files aren't all loaded in Visual Studio and results in a Linker error (LNK).
 If this error occured, copy the missing source files in VS from the folder itself (project directory) and paste in VS manually.
 This may happen in statements & actions files.